ADORSYS-GIS/token-status-link/README.md

 3. Restart Keycloak to load the plugin.

-4. Enable the event listener in your Keycloak realm:
-    - Navigate to the Realm Settings
-    - Go to Events tab
-    - Add "token-status-event-listener" to the Event Listeners

-5. Configure the plugin using the realm attributes described in the Configuration Properties section above.
+4. Configure the plugin using the realm attributes described in the Configuration Properties section above.

 ### Configuring Keycloak's credential issuance to use the Status List protocol mapper